Table of contents

 Nowadays, the sheer variety of WYSIWYG products out there is great, but for the consumer, it can be quite confusing.
 When comparing today’s WYSIWYG editors, it can be tough to find resources with detailed descriptions of the benefits as well as the features each editor has to offer.
 This is far from ideal, however, because a clear features overview is imperative if you are trying to find an editor that is the right fit for your project.

-To help you differentiate the wheat from the chaff, this article compares two popular WYSIWYG editors — Froala, a top-rated editing tool in G2’s “Top 10 WYSIWYG Editors Software” rankings (see below image), and VisualEditor, an open-source WYSIWYG HTML editor.
+This article compares two popular WYSIWYG editors: Froala, a top-rated editing tool in G2’s “Top 10 WYSIWYG Editors Software” rankings (see image below), and VisualEditor, an open-source WYSIWYG HTML editor.

 What is Froala?